theRealCB/Benchmarking-Diarization-Models/README.md

     device: "cuda"
 ```

-No changes to `eval.py` are needed — evaluation works on prediction JSON files regardless of the model that produced them.
+No changes to `eval.py` are needed: evaluation works on prediction JSON files regardless of the model that produced them.

 ### Adding a New Dataset